donald-pinckney/EM-Simulator/README.md

 #EM Simulator

-EM Simulator is a 3D simulation and visualizaiton software written in C# and XNA for electric (and soon, magnetic) fields.
+EM Simulator is a 3D simulation and visualization software written in C# and XNA for [electric](http://en.wikipedia.org/wiki/Electric_field) (and soon, magnetic) fields.
-Point charges can be added and removed from the 3D world, while viewing the electric vector field and electric field lines in 3D.
+The simulator allows you to place point charges in a 3D world and view the resulting vector field and field lines.

 ##System Requirements